 Address public health issues with the data, evidence, and the policy expertise you need to improve public well-being.Learn More

-COVID-19 presents an urgent need for data and tools for states, health care decision makers, providers, and others to predict need and direct resources, based on the best available evidence.
-Data sources, analytic tools, policy options, and other resources are increasing rapidly.
+During the COVID-19 pandemic, a wealth of data sources, analytic tools, policy options, and other resources were posted publicly to help states, health care decision makers, providers, and others to predict community needs and direct resources based on the best available evidence.
 Below is a repository of publicly available resources organized by Mathematica.

 For a list of archived data sources and for detailed information on the data sources described below (such as information on data coverage, updating frequency, level of aggregation, API availability, and the extent of overlap between different sources), visit Mathematica’s COVID Data and Resources GitHub page.